RTI Connext C API Version 7.5.0

 Configuring Request-Reply QoS profiles

-If you do not specify your own quality of service parameters (in RTI_Connext_RequesterParams and RTI_Connext_ReplierParams), a FooBarRequester and FooBarReplier are created using a default configuration.
-That configuration is equivalent to the one in the following QoS profile called "default":
+If you do not specify your own quality of service parameters (in RTI_Connext_RequesterParams and RTI_Connext_ReplierParams), a FooBarRequester and FooBarReplier are created using a default configuration defined in the built-in profile DDS_PROFILE_PATTERN_RPC.
+You use this built-in profile as the base for your own profiles:

 <?xml version="1.0"?>